opea-project/GenAIExamples/ChatQnA/docker/xeon/README.md

 7. LLM Microservice

-This service will depend on above LLM backend service startup.
-It will be ready after long time when first startup too.
+This service depends on above LLM backend service startup.
+It will be ready after long time, to wait for them being ready in first startup.

 ```bash
 curl http://${host_ip}:9000/v1/chat/completions\